SimonMoynihan33/optin-page/README.md

 - **Django Debug Mode** is disabled in production.
 - **CSRF Protection** is enabled.

+## Bugs & Fixes
+### Fixed Bugs
+- **Static Files Not Loading in Production:** Initially, static files weren’t being served correctly.
+This was resolved by configuring WhiteNoise to manage static files properly.
+- **Mailchimp Integration Not Working:** There were issues with API key validation, which were fixed by ensuring the API key and audience ID were correctly set in the `.env` file.
+- **Deployment Build Errors:** Incorrect build commands led to failures in deployment on Render.
+Adjusting the build command resolved this.

+### Known Issues (Unresolved)
+- **Cloudinary Integration Failed:** Originally, Cloudinary was planned for media storage, but it was removed due to persistent issues with images not being served correctly.

 ## Future Enhancements
 - Add an admin panel to view signups within Django.
 - Implement A/B testing for different landing page versions.
 - Improve the design with additional animations and visuals.
 - **Automated Ping Bot:** Create a script or use an external service (e.g., UptimeRobot, a simple cron job, or a lightweight serverless function) to periodically ping the site.
-This prevents Render’s long reboot times due to inactivity, ensuring a more seamless user experience, and allows the client to continue using the free tier.
+This prevents Render’s long reboot times due to inactivity, ensuring a more seamless user experience.
 - **Advanced Analytics Integration:** Implement Google Analytics or a privacy-focused alternative like Plausible to track user interactions.
 - **Dark Mode Support:** Add a toggle to switch between light and dark themes dynamically.
 - **Email Customization:** Allow users to choose the type of content they receive upon sign-up.
 - **Multilingual Support:** Offer translations for different languages to expand the audience reach.

-## Testing
--

 ## Contributors
 Developed by **Simon Moynihan**.
 Feel free to contribute via pull requests.

+## License
+MIT License.
+See `LICENSE` for more details.